 Session Manager configuration is accomplished by accessing the browser-based GUI of System Manager, using the URL "https://<ip-address>/SMGR", where "<ip-address>" is the IP address of System Manager.
 Log in with the appropriate credentials and click on Log On (not shown).
-The screen shown below is then displayed; under elements select Routing > Domains.
+The screen shown below is then displayed; click on Routing.